-Nick’s horticultural media career spans some 15 years, during which time he worked as an editor for Garden Answers and Garden News, moving on to write freelance for BBC Gardeners’ World Magazine, RHS The Garden, The Mail, The Times and The Telegraph.
-He currently has regular columns in Grow
+His horticultural media career spans some 15 years, including work as an editor for Garden Answers and Garden News, and freelance writing for RHS The Garden, The Mail, The Times and The Telegraph.
+Nick currently has regular columns in Grow

 Your Own, Garden News, and BBC Gardeners’ World Magazine for which he was awarded Property Press Awards' Garden Journalist of the Year 2017.

 Nick’s first book ‘Chelsea Physic Garden – A Companion Guide’ was published in 2014.
 His second book ‘365 Days of Colour in your Garden’ was published in 2015 and has been an Amazon best seller ever since.
 His third book ‘Revive Your Garden’ will be published in April 2018 by Kyle Books.

 As a dynamic and entertaining speaker, Nick has taught and lectured for Greenwich University, Chichester College, The English Garden School, The Mediterranean Garden Society, The Hardy Plant Society, BBC Gardeners’ World Live and many garden festivals, groups and associations internationally.